nanjekyejoannah/micropython/docs/develop/core.rst

     }
    }

-The difference here is we have to handle *viper* typing.
+The difference here is that we have to handle *viper typing*.
+Viper annotations allow us to emit more that one type of object.
+By default, Python objects are emmited but with Viper, something can be declared as a Python object or any type.
+Viper is therefore a subset of Python objects infact if anything is declared in Viper as a Python object, it acts as native Python.
+Viper typing may break Python equivalence as intergers become native integers and not Python objects.

+<<<<<<< HEAD
 Memory Management
 -----------------